-The KingX Manganese project has applications and granted exploration licenses covering an area of 2,986km2 located in the Earaheedy basin (Fig 1).
+The KingX Manganese project has applications and granted exploration licenses covering an area of 2,986km2 in the Earaheedy basin (Fig 1).
 These are underlain by Palaeoproterozoic-age clastic and chemical sediments.
-The Company's focus is the widespread occurrence of stratabound manganese which marks the upper part of the Frere Iron Formation.

-During the year, a 4,100 line km airborne magnetic-radiometric survey was flown over 400km2 of the granted tenements in the Earaheedy Basin.
-The results provide a new structural framework for the region and show the areas of known manganese mineralisation are associated with a potassium-channel radiometric anomaly and are localised along major structures (Fig 5).
+The Companys focus is the widespread occurrence of stratabound manganese which marks the upper part of the Frere Iron Formation.
+In the period the tenements have been held, the Group has acquired a 4,100 line km airborne magnetic-radiometric survey over 400km2 of the tenements and completed a soil and rock-chip sampling programme over the core of the Baigong Manganese occurrence.
+During the year, the project has been under review.